Letrozole is a type of hormone therapy drug. It is a treatment for breast cancer in women who have had their menopause. It is also called Femara.

 Letrozole only works in women who have had their menopause.

 After the menopause, women don't produce oestrogen from their ovaries.
-But they still produce a small amount by using an enzyme called aromatase which turns other sex hormone called androgens into oestrogen.
+But they still produce a small amount by using an enzyme called aromatase which turns other sex hormones called androgens into oestrogen.
 This change happens mainly in fatty tissue, muscle and the skin.
 Letrozole is a type of drug called an aromatase inhibitor.
-It blocks aromatase so that it can't change the androgen into oestrogen.
+It blocks aromatase so that it can't change androgens into oestrogen.

 How you have letrozole